 Students start by working with a simple shapefile of world continents (WGS84), an orthoquad downloaded from the NYS GIS clearing house (NAD27 UTMN 18N), and an old shapefile of NYS bedrock faults downloaded from the NYS Museum (which comes in without a defined coordinate system).
 Students create several data frames in ArcMap, adding all three files to each data frame but adding a different one first each time.
 The results are spectacularly baffling to the students and provide an opportunity to talk about what has happened, and why.

-The DEM and collared orthoquad that the students downloaded from the NYS GIS clearing house are in NAD27 UTM 18N.
+The DEM and collared orthoquad that the students download from the NYS GIS clearing house are in NAD27 UTM 18N.
 The Cornell University Geospatial Repository (CUGIR) site has DEMs for USGS quads, and they, too, are in NAD27 UTM18N.
-CUGIR also has uncollared topo tiles that can be mosaicked together for areal coverage.
-They come in to ArcMap without a defined coordinate system.
-This provides the wonderful opportunity to have students make a logical (but, as it turns out, incorrect) assumption that these topo tiles must also be in NAD27 UTM 18N.
+CUGIR also used to have uncollared topo tiles that could be mosaicked together for areal coverage.
+When they were available, they came in to ArcMap without a defined coordinate system.
+We still use this old data set because it provides a wonderful opportunity to have students make a logical (but, as it turns out, incorrect) assumption that these topo tiles must also be in NAD27 UTM 18N.
 After defining the projection that way for the topo tiles, students create a composite map of the GIS Clearing house orthoquad and the CUGIR DEM (both of which line up) and then add the CUGIR topo tiles (which are offset from the other two by a couple hundred meters).
 Students then go back to the CUGIR site and learn that they can check metadata there, and they discover that the coordinate system for the topo tiles is actually NAD83 UTM 18N.
 After defining the coordinate system correctly, all three sets of data align perfectly.